Lowena-Cove/AI-3D-GENETIC-ENGINEERING/project-idea.md

 ### Conclusion

 In conclusion, our CRISPR simulation and chimera maker project aims to provide acomprehensive tool for genetic engineering and research purposes.
-Bycombining AI, 3D modeling, and bioinformatics, it will be able toaccurately predict the outcomes of CRISPR modifications, aid in thecreation of chimeric DNA sequences, and provide a virtual laboratoryfor safe and efficient experimentation.
-We believe that this tool hasthe potential to significantly improve the efficiency and accuracy ofgenetic engineering and contribute to our understanding of genetics.
+By combining AI, 3D modeling, and bioinformatics, it will be able to accurately predict the outcomes of CRISPR modifications, aid in the creation of chimeric DNA sequences, and provide a virtual laboratory for safe and efficient experimentation.
+We believe that this tool has the potential to significantly improve the efficiency and accuracy of genetic engineering and contribute to our understanding of genetics.

 ## Appendix A: DNA Format Proposal

 There are four DNA nucleotides: Adenine (A); Cytosine (C); Guanine (G); Thymine (T).Four possibilities can be stored into two bits.
-Since we want to read DNA as a condon as a packet of three, we need six bits to store onecondon.
-There are 8 bits in a byte, so 2 bytes are left for anothertask as error checking or something else.
+Since we want to read DNA as a condon as a packet of three, we need six bits to store one condon.
+There are 8 bits in a byte, so 2 bytes are left for another task as error checking or something else.

 ### The Condons